openflighthpc/retype-documentation/Retype_Documentation/general_environment_usage/genders_and_pdsh/finding_the_names_of_your_compute_nodes.md

 Users can find the names of their compute nodes by using the `nodeattr` command with a group; e.g.

-- `nodeattr -s group`
+- `nodeattr -s nodes`
-    - shows a space-separated list of compute node hostnames with the gender "group"<br><br>
+    - shows a space-separated list of compute node hostnames with the gender "nodes"<br><br>
 - `nodeattr -c group`
     - shows a comma-separated list of compute node hostnames with the gender "group"<br><br>
-- `nodeattr -n group`
+- `nodeattr -n groups`
-    - shows a new-line-separated list of compute node hostnames with the gender "group"
+    - shows a new-line-separated list of compute node hostnames with the gender "groups"

+!!!
 In order to make use of these commands you must already have created a gender and assigned nodes to it.
-The next page covers how to do this.
+The previous page covers how to do this.
+!!!